 - Base rates constitute roughly ¾ of a residential customer’s electric bill.

 - Base rates constitute roughly ½ of a residential customer’s natural gas bill.

 - Base rates are set every two years for a two-year period.
-We are proposing to freeze base rates for 2019 – 2020.

 What are fuel costs?

 - Fuel costs refer to the costs to buy natural gas, coal, biogas or other fuels that are needed to make electricity.